 "Brothers in Service: The Legacy of the 5 Sullivan Brothers"

-The 5 Sulliven brothers enlisted in the US Naval Reserve and served together, only to tragically lose their lives aboard the USS Juneau in 1942.
+The 5 Sullivan brothers enlisted in the US Naval Reserve and served together, only to tragically lose their lives aboard the USS Juneau in 1942.
 Sit back as we delve into their history, examine acquired objects and documents, and discuss challenges in interpreting their legacy.

 (Note: This recording was made available after the live event, which included live interaction with our guest speakers.)